South Africa's ANC official urges patience during Zuma exit talks

 “Allow (Ramaphosa) to lead, Leadership is a science, a profession and also an art.
 Allow Cyril Ramaphosa to execute and use his art and his personality to manage this,” Mantashe said.

-Ramaphosa, who negotiated on behalf of the ANC in talks to end apartheid, has ignored frustration from the opposition parties who have been howling for Zuma to go for years.
+Ramaphosa, who negotiated on behalf of the ANC in talks to end apartheid, has ignored frustration from some sections of the media and opposition parties who have been howling for Zuma to go for years.

 Zuma, South Africa’s most controversial president since the end of white-minority rule in 1994, has overseen a tumultuous nine years in power marked by economic decline and numerous allegations of corruption.